 Corn is one of the most important cereal crops in the world.

 But stalk lodging destroys up to one-quarter of the U.S. corn crop each year.
-Stalk lodging is breakage of the stalk at or below the ear. when Last August, a derecho — a straight-line windstorm with hurricane-force winds — destroyed 8.2 million acres of corn in the Midwest and caused approximately $2 billion in losses to the agricultural industry.
+Stalk lodging is breakage of the stalk at or below the ear.
+Last August, a derecho — a straight-line windstorm with hurricane-force winds — destroyed 8.2 million acres of corn in the Midwest and caused approximately $2 billion in losses to the agricultural industry.

 Stalk lodging has several causes, including high nitrogen levels, disease, seed type and storm damage.
 Clemson University scientist Rohit Kumar’s collaborative research aims to identify the genes that determine stalk strength, the first step to breeding stronger plants and improving grain yields.